pyinvoke/invoke/sites/docs/concepts/configuration.rst

 For example, if Invoke is run on a system containing both ``/etc/invoke.yaml`` *and* ``/etc/invoke.json``, **only the YAML file will be loaded**.
-This helps keep things simple, both conceptually and implementation.
+This helps keep things simple, both conceptually and in the implementation.

 Format
 ------